The Best Savory Chicken

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 This Savory Chicken recipe packs a punch!
 In fact, I think it may be the BEST chicken marinade you’ll find.
-With just a few pantry staple ingredients, this boring cut is taken to a whole new flavor level!
 Enjoy your marinated, cooked chicken a la carte, on top of a salad, on a sandwich, or in a wrap.

 “Full of flavor and easy to make!
 My husband is picky and he even loved it!”